raliev/raliev.github.io/docs/_posts/2025-09-03-chinese-japanese-search.markdown

 Read/Download PDF: [PDF version](/pdfs/2025-09-03-chinese-japanese-search.pdf)

-Before I start, I’d like to say a lot of thanks to my co-authors who helped me go through the linguistic quirks and idiosyncrasies, revise and extend this writing, and eventually having me come off looking like a pro.
-Thanks to **Timofey Klyubin** who is a guru in Japanese, and **Dmitry Antonov** who gave me valuable feedback, great tips, and pointers on Chinese.
+Before I start, I thank my colleagues for their help in reviewing linguistic details and extending the analysis.
+I am grateful to **Timofey Klyubin** for expertise in Japanese and to **Dmitry Antonov** for valuable feedback, practical tips, and pointers on Chinese.

 ## Table of Contents
 * [Introduction](#Introduction)